Layer Cake (novel): Plot summary

 The story then fast-forwards about three years.
 The narrator is now living on the northern coast of Venezuela where he runs a bar.
-It turns out that about six weeks after Temple took the pills, the narrator and Tammy were eating in a restaurant in London when Sydney, Tammy's jilted ex-boyfriend, found them.
-Sydney shot the narrator multiple times, including in the head.
+It turns out that about six weeks after Temple took the pills, the narrator and Tammy were eating in a restaurant in London when Sidney, Tammy's jilted ex-boyfriend, found them.
+Sidney shot the narrator multiple times, including in the head.
 The narrator spent six weeks in a coma and awoke with a steel plate in his head.
 He is visited in hospital by a mysterious government official, who may work for the police or MI5.
 The man tells the narrator to abandon the drugs trade and leave Britain or else he would find himself in prison for a very long time.
 The narrator moves to Venezuela and leaves us with the line, "My name?
 If you knew that, you'd be as clever as me."

 Film adaptation

 A 2004 film adaptation of the same name, directed by Matthew Vaughn and starring Daniel Craig, had a largely unchanged storyline and received positive reviews.

-In the 2004 adaptation, the narrator is seen leaving a country club with Tammy, where Sydney approaches and shoots the narrator.
+In the 2004 adaptation, the narrator is seen leaving a country club with Tammy, where Sidney approaches and shoots the narrator.
 His fate is left unknown.

 The criminal gang the Duke robs in the Netherlands are changed to Serbian war criminals (albeit confusingly speaking Romanian to each other).